ioccc-src/winner/2018/ferguson/README.md

     ./weasel -q -- -test -r5
 ```

-The string to be searched would actually be `-r5` and the mutation rate
+The string to be searched would actually be `-r5` and the mutation rate will
-will remain the default because after the `-` option is seen it will no
+remain the default because after the `-` option (that is `--`) is seen it will
-longer parse additional options: only target strings if anything left on the
+no longer parse additional options: only target strings if anything left on the
 command line.
 Because of the joining of arguments this means that the first two
 examples of the last set of three above are equivalent i.e. the following two
 are equivalent: